No matter what ethnicity, size or age you are,

 For a long time I thought everything would be OK.
 I had a couple of severe infections and needed more surgery (my arm was in plaster for nearly 8 months).
 I’d return to normal soon, right?
 Wrong!

 Further surgery brought more problems.
-The hospital decided to take bone from my hip to put into my arm as there were a couple of centimetres of bone missing.
+The hospital decided to take bone from my hip to put into my arm as there were a couple of centimeters of bone missing.
 Cool … only … it wasn’t.

 Not sure what had happened while I’d been asleep but I woke up in agony and my ribs were bruised.
 I didn’t think too much of it but a couple of days later I tried to walk and got a nasty shock.
 My hip collapsed!
 And it’s been collapsing ever since.